Tag Archives: group ride

 Indoor Trainer Group Ride

-There is usually a leader when riding with a group, but if riding alone, you can still have fun.
+There is usually a leader when riding with a group, but you can still have fun if riding alone.
 It’s best to start with a plan.
-If you intend to just get on the trainer and ride for 60 minutes while watching TV, I hate to break it to you, but that quickly gets boring.
-So how do you keep the ride fun?
-First, you cannot rely on terrain to supply stimulus so you must create your own intrigue.
-There are no hills, descents, turns, or beautiful vistas to keep you interested.
-But you can use your trainer to mimic the efforts of a great outdoor ride.
+If you intend to get on the trainer and ride for 60 minutes while watching TV, I hate to break it to you, but that quickly gets boring.
+So, how do you keep the ride fun?

 How to Build a Ride